When you want to rent an apartment, you need to consider all the costs involved in renting, including rent, utilities, parking, and even admin fees.

 Is an admin fee the same as an Amenity fee?

-What’s the summary?
+What is the summary?

 Admin fees are one-time fees of $150-$300+ that have become the norm across many states, especially in newer construction apartment buildings.
 Find out what the cost is ahead of time so you’re not surprised during the application process.

-Regardless of the lingo or exact terminology, be an informed consumer and understand what costs you owe upfront and what costs you owe on-going.
+Be an informed consumer and understand what costs you owe upfront and what costs you owe on-going.

-What fees are refundable and what fees are not.
+Clarify what fees are refundable and what fees are not.